slashback100/presence_simulation/README.md

 * Set the group of entities to be used in the simulation.
 It can be a group of lights, switches, covers, light groups or of any component that can be turned on and off with the service `homeassistant.turn_on` and `homeassistant.turn_off`
 * Set the number of days of history the simulation will use (the delta)
 * Set the number for a scan interval used to switch entities in seconds.
 Default is 30 seconds.
 Warning, the smaller the number you choose, the more computing process the component will take.
+* Choose to restore the states as they were before the end of ths simulation

 You can edit these configurations afterwards by clicking on Options in the integration screen.